Full question:

 Answer:

-For property that is seperate property of the Father, the personal property is left 1/3 to the surviving spouse and 2/3 to the children.
-For real property, the surviving spouse receives a life estate in 1/3 of the property and 2/3 goes to his children.
-When the spouse dies, the property entire vests in the children and the life estate is terminated.
+For separate property: The surviving spouse receives one-third of the personal property and two-thirds goes to the children.
+For real property, the spouse gets a life estate in one-third, and two-thirds goes to the children.
+When the spouse dies, the property fully transfers to the children, terminating the life estate.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.